emmettbutler/bum_rush/blogpost.md

 drivers.
 When I came across it, I didn't know the first thing about how to use native extensions, and it took a good chunk of trial and error to figure out how all of the pieces fit together.
-The goal of this post is to provide an incomplete guide for anyone who wants to integrate the NativeJoystick extension into their Windows AIR game.
+The goal of this post is to provide an incomplete guide for anyone who wants to integrate the NativeJoystick extension into their Windows AIR game, and to provide a resource to help someone avoid the hair-tearing I had to deal with.
+Actionscript isn't a particularly popular language, and finding help resources online can be daunting.

 All of the code I'm referencing here is available on the [Bum Rush GitHub repository](https://github.com/emmett9001/bum_rush).